 SpreadsheetDataWriter writes data to spreadsheets – XLS or XLSX files.

-The component can insert, overwrite or append data, it makes possible to work with multiline records, it supports formatting and writing data vertically or horizontally.
+The component can insert, overwrite or append data, it allows you to work with multiline records, it supports formatting and writing data vertically or horizontally.
 It can be used for filling in forms.

 |Component||Data output||Input ports||Output ports||Transformation||Transf. required||Java||CTL||Auto-propagated metadata|

 |Input||0||Incoming records to be written out to a spreadsheet.||Any|

 For port writing.
 See Writing to Output Port.